BrandonRuf/AuberController/README.md

 # AuberController
-Code for a graphical user interface used to interface an Auber syl53x2p temperature controller.
+Code for a graphical user interface for an Auber syl53x2p temperature controller.